njsnell/trans-tango-activity/README.md

 Code used for data analysis in "Complex Representation of Taste Quality by Second-Order Gustatory Neurons in Drosophila" by Snell et al.

+Contains MATLAB scripts used for analysis (A1,A2,A3) plus associated MATLAB functions, and ImageJ macro for heatmap visualization

 Three main MATLAB scripts:

 1) A1_Preprocessing